brasiqui/Prism/docs/Xamarin-Forms/2-ViewModelLocator.md

 custom registrations

-maybe link to primary ViewModelLocator topic so we don't repeat content, and only include the namesapce and attached property info in this topic?
+maybe link to primary ViewModelLocator topic so we don't repeat content, and only include the namespace and attached property info in this topic?